arahayrabedian/arahayrabedian.github.io/_posts/2016-10-02-the-bus-drivers-salute.md

 ![The Salute](https://c1.staticflickr.com/9/8199/29884098155_71ebc683bd_b.jpg)

-After moving to Southampton in the UK, I noticed many of the drivers were very cordial with each other, opening doors and windows to chat at red lights, flashing their hi-beams at each other if passing at night or simply waving while crossing paths.
+After moving to Southampton in the UK I noticed many of the drivers were very cordial with each other, opening doors and windows to chat at red lights or flashing their hi-beams at each other if passing at night or simply waving while crossing paths.